alihkz94/long-chimeric-reads-project/README.md

-# Data and scripts for "Overcoming chimeric sequence challenges in long-read amplicon sequencing" (Hakimzadeh et al. 2025)
+# "Overcoming chimeric sequence challenges in long-read amplicon sequencing" (Hakimzadeh et al. 2025)

 ### Structure
 This repository contains the data and part of the analysis stack for the abovementioned paper.
 It is structured as follows: